 “One of the revenue leaders I worked with told me, ‘Time kills all deals; you gotta close deals fast,’ and I keep this in mind every time I’m pulled into a sales deal.”

-An important contract management KPI for the entire legal team, as well as individual team members, is the turnaround time (TAT) for closing contracts or the cycle times for various contracts.
+An important contract management KPI for the entire legal team as well as individual team members is the turnaround time for closing contracts or the cycle times for various contracts.

-- What was the average TAT for each stage of the contract lifecycle?
+• What was the average turnaround time for each stage of the contract lifecycle?

-- What is the difference in TAT for templatized vs editable contracts?
+• What are the turnaround times for templatized vs editable contracts?

-- If you have contract management software, how does the tool improve TAT, and is there scope for further improvement?
+• If you have a CLM software, how does the tool improve turnaround time and is there scope for further improvement?

-- What were the average and individual TAT for different legal team members?
+• What were the average and individual turnaround times for different legal team members?

 Additionally, it’s important to factor in the wait times for the legal team at different stages of the contract lifecycle separately.
 It helps Legal understand the dependencies or stakeholders where contracts often get stuck and figure out their actual TAT for different contracts.
-Furthermore, it helps identify specific contract approvals or review requests that can be automated through contract lifecycle management software or by setting pre-approved limits.
+Furthermore, it helps identify specific contract approvals or review requests that can be automated through CLM software or by setting pre-approved limits.

 “Contrary to what business teams might think, legal teams are usually not the ones delaying the contract process.
 Most times, they are waiting on other teams and stakeholders for review, inputs, or approvals on certain aspects of the contract.
 It is critical to track these wait times and exclude them to showcase the actual TAT of the legal team.
 Setting up a process to reduce these wait times will also help Legal reduce contract closure cycle times.”